Nature Meditation – SEEING WHAT WE WANT TO SEE

 Yet these narratives we create are like the clouds that magically take away mountains, bridges, and cities from our visual realm.
 The limitations and boundaries we perceive are nothing more than an illusion, a perspective relative to a wide range of pre-conceived notions.

 When I look up to the sky, I see the clouds that hide the blue atmosphere behind.
 When I do see the blue sky, I am blinded of the Universe that lays beyond.
 At night, when I look up and marvel at the sky saturated with stars, the gargantuan and unimaginable world of wonders that exist beyond, outside of our realm of comprehension, still remains hidden to me.
 When I look at someone, despite being able to see them, touch them, and feel them, what is inside of them, not just physically, but emotionally and spiritually is a complete mystery.

-This week, meditate on what you believe in; these narratives that have come to define your life.
-Are they limiting your capacity for a much greater and happierlife?
-Are they expanding your consciousness?
-Are they hiding you from a world where love and compassion prevail?
-Are you ready to bear straight ahead, seeking what lies in and beyond the fog?
+Lets meditate on what we believe in; these narratives that have come to define our lives.
+Are they limiting our capacity for a much greater and happier life?
+Are they expanding our consciousness?
+Are they hiding us from a world where love and compassion prevail?
+Are we ready to bear straight ahead, seeking what lies in and beyond the fog?

 The Power of Nature to Nurture, Awaken, Transcend, Uplift Restore, Elevate, the Human Spirit